artinarayan/TidyData/Readme.md

 - An identifier of the subject who carried out the experiment.

 ## Goal
-The purpose of this project to download and clean the data and create tidy data set that can be easily used for further analysis.
+The purpose of this project is to download, clean the data and create a tidy data set that can be easily used for further analysis.
 The original source ["HARUSD"](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) provides many data files, however only the following files are used for processing the TidyData.csv:

 Folder/file name | File contents
 -------------- | --------------